 - Climb Soldiers & Sailors Monument: For the older kids and teenagers – take your young adults to see the city from the top of Monument Circle.

 - Horseback Riding: Check out a few local options that would work best for your family, depending on your child’s age.
-A few suggestions are Prancing Ponies, Natural Valley Ranch, and K-Trails Equestrian Adventures.
+A few suggestions are Prancing Ponies and Natural Valley Ranch.

-- Walk/Run a 5K: Indianapolis has some of the coolest 5K’s ranging from superhero-themed runs to wine tasting, to non-profit fundraising.
+- Walk/Run a 5K: Indianapolis has some of the coolest 5K’s ranging from a “love is love” run to wine tasting, to non-profit fundraising.
 Pick your poison.

 - Catch a Movie: Ideally, I would like for my husband and me to catch at least four movies in a movie theater this summer.
 I would like to visit a drive-in movie theater as well, like Tibbs Drive-In Theatre.
 There are quite a few kids’ movies coming out this summer, too!

-- Wine Tasting: No, we don’t live in Napa Valley, California, but there are still some great opportunities for us to indulge in a little vino.
+- Wine Tasting: No, we don’t live in wine country, but there are still some great opportunities for us to indulge in a little vino.

 - Farmers’ Market: Your local farmers’ market is a great summer activity for you and your family!
 Check out the local produce while enjoying live music.
 It’s a great way to support local businesses.